 Whether such a process will materialize is, however, doubtful.
 In the first place the land frontier that exists in the economy must be put under the plow, as it were.
-The frontier must be 'cleared' before it can be used for production and this is costly in itself (Findlay and Lundahl, 1994).
+The frontier must be "cleared" before it can be used for production and this is costly in itself (Findlay and Lundahl 1994).
 Second, in practice it is unlikely that a hand-in-hand expansion of labor and land can take place.
 The confused situation with respect to property rights makes it probable that when the agricultural labor force grows, most of the absorption of this growth will take place on land already under cultivation.
-Then, labor absorption in agriculture will be subject to diminishing returns, i.e. to falling income per head.
-Third, even if land and labor can be combined in fixed proportions, diminishing returns to labor are likely to set in, since the land added to cultivation is likely to be either of lower and lower productivity or of more and more distant location, in the Ricardian fashion.
+Then, labor absorption in agriculture will be subject to diminishing returns (i.e., to falling income per head).
+Third, even if land and labor can be combined in fixed proportions, diminishing returns to labor are likely to set in, because the land added to cultivation is likely to be either of lower and lower productivity or of more and more distant location, in the Ricardian fashion.

-6. A Model of the Agricultural Household in Timor-Leste
+5. A model of the agricultural household in Timor-Leste

-With the above proviso, we may shed some light on the question whether agricultural 'entrepreneurs' will seize the opportunities offered by the market with the aid of a simple model of farm household behavior (Lundahl and Ndulu, 1990).
-In this model, the utility function of rural households contains three elements: consumption of food and purchased commodities, respectively, and leisure.
-Households produce food and a cash crop (which they do not consume themselves) on a given land area.
+With the given proviso, we may shed some light on the question of whether agricultural "entrepreneurs" will seize the opportunities offered by the market with the aid of a simple model of farm household behavior (Lundahl and Ndulu 1990).
+In this model, households produce food and a cash crop (which they do not consume themselves) on a given land area.
 The consumption and production decisions are hence interdependent.
-The households maximize their utility4 given the relative prices of cash crops, food crops and purchased goods.
-(The price of purchased goods may be used as numéraire, i.e. the prices of other goods can be measured in terms of the number of units of purchased goods they can buy.)
-Utility maximization yields an equilibrium where the households distribute the available time between production and leisure, the time devoted to production between cash crops and food production and the resulting income between the consumption of food and purchased goods, all according to their preferences and the prevailing relative prices.
+The households maximize their utility given the relative prices of cash crops, food crops, and purchased goods.
+(The price of purchased goods is used as the numéraire, i.e., the prices of other goods can be measured in terms of the number of units of purchased goods they can buy.)
+Utility maximization yields an equilibrium in which the households distribute the available time between production and leisure, the time devoted to production between cash crops and food production, and the resulting income between the consumption of food and purchased goods, all according to their preferences and the prevailing relative prices.
 It also determines how much food is sold on the market.